raksha27yadav/SimpleSocial/README.md

-The frontend i've used in my project is HTML,CSS,JS,BOOTSTRAP.
+The frontend i've used in my project are HTML,CSS,JS,BOOTSTRAP.

 The framework i've is django that comes by default with SQLite database.